 The area we nowadays call Western Sahara was a Spanish colony from 1886 until 1975.
 In the mid 1960’s the UN general assembly took the first steps towards decolonization by adopting a resolution on Western Sahara and giving Spain the responsibility to do so through a referendum.
-There was local resistance throughout the period of Spanish colonization but it was not until 1973 when liberation movement Polisario was founded that anti-colonial resistance became organized and began challenging Spain in any serious manner.
+There was local resistance throughout the period of Spanish colonization but it was not until 1973, when liberation movement Polisario was founded, that anti-colonial resistance became organized and began challenging Spain in many serious manners.
 This was combined by claims from both Morocco and Mauretania that the territory belonged to them.

 In the face of growing tension the case of Western Sahara was investigated by the International Court of Justice that proclaimed its stance in October 1975.
 The court came to the conclusion that: “[…] the materials and information presented to it do not establish any tie of territorial sovereignty between the territory of Western Sahara and the Kingdom of Morocco or the Mauritanian entity”.

-A couple of weeks after the ruling Morocco invaded Western Sahara finding no resistance from the Spanish colonizers, who abandoned the country and its responsibility to decolonize Western Sahara.
-The majority of the Sahrawi population were forced to flee to Algeria, where refugee camps were built.
+A couple of weeks after the ruling, Morocco invaded Western Sahara finding no resistance from the Spanish colonizers, who abandoned the country and its responsibility to decolonize Western Sahara.
+The majority of the Sahrawi population was forced to flee to Algeria, where refugee camps were built.
 Shortly after, Mauretania invaded the country from the south.